colmap/colmap/doc/faq.rst

 You can run dense reconstruction on multiple GPUs by specifying multiple indices for CUDA-enabled GPUs, e.g., ``--DenseStereo.gpu_index=0,1,2,3`` runs the dense reconstruction on 4 GPUs in parallel.
-By default, COLMAP runs dense reconstruction on all CUDA-enabled GPUs.
+You can also run multiple dense reconstruction threads on the same GPU by specifying the same GPU index twice, e.g., ``--SiftMatching.gpu_index=0,0,1,1,2,3``.
+By default, COLMAP runs one dense reconstruction thread per CUDA-enabled GPU.

 .. _faq-dense-timeout: